Somewhat Resilient

 Last, whether pay and mobility will hold up.
 We use wage bill and adaptive capacity data from independent researchers (Althoff & Reichardt, 2026; Manning & Aguirre, 2026).
 We call this dimension Sustained Economic Opportunity (SEO) and weight it at 30%.

-For cleaning and pickling operators, six of seven sources had data, with Anthropic missing.
-AI exposure signals were split: AI Resilience Model and Microsoft both rated exposure low, while Will Robots Take My Job rated it high, holding confidence at medium.
-Weak pay and mobility pulled the economic score down, leaving this role "Somewhat Resilient."
+For cleaning and pickling operators, six of seven sources had data.
+AI Resilience Model and Microsoft both rated AI exposure as low, while Will Robots Take My Job rated it high, creating a split that holds confidence at medium.
+Steady employer demand helped, but low pay and mobility scores pulled the overall result to "Somewhat Resilient."

 AI Resilience Report forCleaning, Washing, and Metal Pickling Equipment Operators and Tenders